bmontt/Peak_Finding_Toolbox/README.md

-# A Flexible Peak-Finding and Analysis Toolkit for Evoked Potentials and Acoustic Impulse Responses
+# Peak-Finding and Analysis Toolkit for Evoked Potentials and Acoustic Impulse Responses

 This repository will be a **standalone Python package** for ABR analysis, built around your existing code, and designed for extensibility and ease of use by future PIRL researchers.